Antypodish/FlowFieldNavigation/README.md

 # FlowFieldNavigation
-My navigation system based on Flow Field pathfinding and boid-like local avoidance techniques Some games using these techniques include: Supreme Commander 2, Age of Empires 4
+My navigation system based on Flow Field pathfinding and boid-like local avoidance techniques Some games using these techniques include: Supreme Commander 2, Age of Empires 4 VERY IMPORTANT NOTE!
+System only works on Unity 2022 at the moment due to the changes on packages such as Unit.Collections.

 Aim of the project:
 - Supporting high agent counts (Tens of thousands, if not hundereds of thousands)